UweRaabe/CmonLib/README.md

 A collection of several units with different purpose.

+**Cmon.AsyncGuard** provides basic classes to execute a task in parallel synchonizing with the VCL, while taking care of the usual pitfalls with dangling pointers and ownership.

 **Cmon.CmdLineHandler** and **Cmon.CmdLineFileHandler** contain classes for handling command line applications.
 Derived classes concentrate on the actual task to do.

 **Cmon.DataSense** adds data sensitivity to controls that don't support that itself.
 Place a _TDataSense_ component onto a form and all supported controls get a _DataSource_ and _DataField_ property in the object inspector.